 Chapter 24: Political Culture

 Gabriel Almond concluded the essay in which he proposed the concept of political culture to political science by remarking that for new concepts as for souls, ‘There shall be weeping and gnashing of teeth, for many are called but few are chosen’ (1956, p.
 409).
 Political culture was indeed chosen,1 yet this has not prevented a good deal of gnashing of teeth, since it has been a controversial concept from the outset, has been pronounced moribund several times, and has just as often been revived, relaunched and reconstructed.
-It is viewed by some as a briefly popular accessory of postwar systems and modernization theories, of ...
+It is viewed by some as a briefly popular accessory of postwar systems and modernization theories, of interest only to intellectual historians, but this view frequently prefaces ...